 The exhibition will be open to both registered COcon attendees and the general public during the following hours:

 Everyone is welcome to exhibit their artwork at this year's COcon.
 In order to have space set aside for you, you must either (a) register for COcon or (b) send your artwork with a registered attendee (see additional notes below).
 In either case, the registered attendee must also fill out the exhibition registration form whether it's a single piece or a group of artworks.

 You have registered the following people to exhibit at COcon:

-Registration for COcon Exhibition will open on March 15 for Chicago-area residents and on March 18 for everyone else.
+Registration for COcon Exhibition will open on August 15, 1:00 pm EDT for everyone.
 You must register for COcon before you can sign up for exhibition space.
 Tables are 6’ (1.8 meters).